Return to the Forum homepage

 Hôtel Salomon de Rothschild

-Today the Hôtel Salomon de Rothschild is home to the Centre national de la photographie and its renowned garden is open to the public.
+The building and its collections are today managed by the Salomon de Rothschild Foundation, and it is home to the Centre national de la photographie and its renowned garden is open to the public.
 As of 2022, the following cultural and socio-educational organisations are housed in the building: A.D.A.G.P (Ste des Auteurs Arts Graphiques et Plastiques), Foundation Albert Gleizes, Foundation Nationale des Arts Graphiques Plastiques (F.N.A.G.P.), Les Amis de Nogent, Maison des Artistes, Société Nationale des Beaux Arts and the Syndicat National des Sculpteurs.

 Return to Estates listing